aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 d)  PCIe BAR4 as a 64-bit prefetchable BAR sized as 128GiB.
 This BAR may be used to map the entire External/Internal memory space to the instance address space if desired, through `mmap()` type calls or use `fpga_pci_lib` APIs.

-c)  FLR capability that will reset the CL.

-d)  BusMaster capability to allow the CL to master transactions towards the instance memory.
+e)  BusMaster capability to allow the CL to master transactions towards the instance memory.

-e)  CL’s specific PCIe VendorID, DeviceID, VendorSystemID and SubsystemID as registered through `aws ec2 fpgaImageCreate`
+f)  CL’s specific PCIe VendorID, DeviceID, VendorSystemID and SubsystemID as registered through `aws ec2 fpgaImageCreate`

-The Developer can write drivers for the AppPF or can leverage the reference driver provided in the SDK.
+The Developer can write drivers for the AppPF or leverage the reference driver provided in the SDK.

 <a name="ClocksNReset"></a>
 # Clocks and Reset